Mark Martin

 About Mark Martin

 Forty wins.
 Fifty-six poles.
 Eight hundred eighty-two starts.
 Zero championships.
 Mark Martin's career is the greatest argument in NASCAR that a driver's legacy should never be measured by a single statistic.
 The Batesville, Arkansas native was the best driver to never win a Cup Series championship, and even that backhanded compliment undersells the sustained brilliance of a career that spanned four decades.
 Martin finished second in the championship standings five times, each near-miss adding another layer to a narrative that was more about excellence than heartbreak.
 His 1990 title battle with Dale Earnhardt, decided in part by a controversial penalty, set the tone for a career defined by what-ifs that never diminished his status in the eyes of his peers and fans.
-His physical fitness regimen was legendary -- Martin was one of the first NASCAR drivers to treat his body like a professional athlete, maintaining a conditioning program that allowed him to compete at the highest level well into his 50s.
+His physical fitness regimen was legendary: Martin was one of the first NASCAR drivers to treat his body like a professional athlete, maintaining a conditioning program that allowed him to compete at the highest level well into his 50s.
 His longevity was a testament to preparation, discipline, and a love for racing that never wavered.
 Inducted into the NASCAR Hall of Fame in 2017, Martin's legacy is one of integrity, consistency, and a talent that earned the universal respect of every competitor who shared a track with him.
-Champions are celebrated, but Mark Martin is revered -- and in the long run, that distinction may carry even greater weight.
+Champions are celebrated, but Mark Martin is revered, and in the long run, that distinction may carry even greater weight.

 Written by Richard R. Glover, NASCAR Reference